 The origin of the paradox lies in the interpretation of how the decision maker can control her behavior.
 Aumann et al. (1997) argue that at any point in time, the decision marker should only be able to control her current action, but not her future actions.
 This assumption is what Piccione and Rubinstein refer to as the modified multiselves approach, which they propose as a possible interpretation to address the paradox.
 We agree with this interpretation, which forms the basis of our modified equilibrium concepts.
-In particular, our notion of multiselves agent equilibrium is a generalization of the modified multiselves approach to multiplayer environments.
-Relatedly, Battigalli (1997) defines the modified multiselves sequential equilibrium for decision problems, and our notion of multiselves sequential equilibrium is the generalization to multiple players.
+In particular, our notion of multiselves agent equilibrium is a generalization of the modified multiselves sequential equilibrium for decision problems, and our notion of multiselves sequential equilibrium is the generalization to multiple players.